CN-UPB/Pishahang/mano-framework/plugins/function-lifecycle-management/README.md

-# SONATA's function lifecycle manager plugin
+# OpenStack Lifecycle Manager(OLM) plugin

-Function Lifecycle Manager: Component in the SONATA framework that is responsible to manage the lifecycle of the deployed functions.
+This plugins manages the lifecycle of functions that run on Openstack domain

 ## Requires
 * Docker